Netboot the server installer via UEFI PXE on ARM (aarch64, arm64) and x86_64 (amd64)

 How to serve files

-You can skip the whole section of the following manual set up instruction by using this non-official tool.
-The tool will setup your TFTP server to serve necessary files for netbooting.
+You can skip this entire section by using this non-official tool.
+The tool will set up your TFTP server to serve the necessary files for netbooting.

 Necessary files